 - Medical costs

 An experienced delay-in-treatment medical malpractice lawyer can help you value all of your injuries.
 You can recover for the damages described above that are directly related to the injury you suffered due to medical negligence, but not for the underlying medical condition.

 You were abandoned by the medical professionals who should have been watching you closely, but you will be well taken care of by the legal team at Gray and White Law.
 We purposefully represent a small number of clients so that we can provide each client with personal attention and care.
-Call us today to schedule a free consultation to learn more about your rights and how we may be able to help you.
+Contact Gray & White today to schedule a free consultation to learn more about your rights and how we may be able to help you.